Using OAuth

 The user will then be redirected to the Penneo Login page, asking them to perform a login with the method of their preference among the ones available (username + password, eID, Google or Microsoft SSO, ...).

-Once logged in, the application will redirect the user back to the specified redirect_uri, adding a code parameter in the request.
+Once logged in, the application will redirect the user back to the specified redirect_uri

-If you included the state parameter in your request, it will also be included as-is in the redirect, so it can be validated on your side.
+parameter in your request, it will also be included as-is in the redirect, so it can be validated on your side.

-Your redirect_uri needs to point to a route, a script, a lambda function, or whatever piece of code that is capable of parsing the URL, grabbing the code parameter, and then performing an HTTP POST request to exchange that code for an access_token, specifying that the grant type should be authorization_code.
+needs to point to a route, a script, a lambda function, or whatever piece of code that is capable of parsing the URL, grabbing the code

 See API Reference - Obtain or refresh an access_token